dyc3/senior-design/harness-requirements.typ

 + Monolith 1 creates a new room Bar
 + Assert that Bob is in the new room Bar

 In the case of multiple monoliths, when one goes offline all clients connected at the time of the crash are kicked from their rooms.
-When a client attempts reconnection, if the given monolith is still offline the client should be routed to a monolith that's still online, and the room they were in before disconnecting should be recreated within the new monolith.
+When a client attempts reconnection, if the given monolith is still offline the client should be routed to a monolith that's still online, and the room they were in before disconnecting should be reloaded within the new monolith.